newusername/Space-Survivor/README.md

 Currently, there is only a minigame available which is more of a tech demo testing the physics engine.

 Your goal is simple, dodge the asteroids and don't get squashed!
-(Well there is no damage yet, so have fun pushing asteroids instead if you like :D)

 ### Controls
 Moving: